RTMecha/BetterLegacy/snapshots.md

 ## Fixes
 - Fixed the downloadLevel modifier causing a softlock hopefully.
 - Fixed editor breaking if you were never logged in.
+- Fixed some level info settings not working in level collections.

 ------------------------------------------------------------------------------------------